FOMOED - Trading Dashboard

 The redesigned FOMOED dashboard improved decision readability, reduced attention conflicts, and increased interaction predictability.
 Users could interpret signals faster, while consistent system feedback reinforced trust during execution.

-The most important shift was not visual, It was behavioral.
+The most important shift was behavioural.

 Based In England, UK 🇬🇧